danstalcup/skillustrator/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### To run this Angular 2/Angular-CLI UI outside of Docker:
+### NOTE: To run this Angular 2/Angular-CLI UI outside of Docker:

 First, you will need Node 4 or higher, as well as NPM 3 or higher (download here https://nodejs.org/en/download/).